wshackle/aprs-framework/README.md

 for the second large gear was used to update the position of "large_gear_2" in the database.
 Work is being done on a more sophisticated way of mapping vision names to database entries.

+Code for this should be in following subdirectory:

+    aprs-framework/src/main/java/aprs/framework/spvision/

 PDDL Planner
 ------------